wecobble/Subtitles/README.md

 ## Changelog

-All prior releases of _Subtitles_ can be found on the [Releases](https://github.com/philiparthurmoore/Subtitles/releases) page.
+All versions of _Subtitles_ can be found on the [Releases](https://github.com/philiparthurmoore/Subtitles/releases) page.

 ### v1.0.1 (June 14th, 2014)